Funding awarded for recreational infrastructure across Carlow

 Funding of €100,000 has been awarded for the development of outdoor recreational infrastructure across Carlow, Fine Gael TD John Paul Phelan has confirmed.

-Announced this morning under the Department of Rural and Community Development’s Outdoor Recreation Infrastructure Scheme, the funding will help develop resources that contribute to healthy active lifestyles.
+Announced under the Department of Rural and Community Development’s Outdoor Recreation Infrastructure Scheme, the funding will help develop resources that contribute to healthy active lifestyles.

 Deputy Phelan said the infrastructural improvements will support the economic and tourism potential of Carlow for both local communities and tourist visitors alike, further enhancing unique natural amenities and supporting rural Ireland as a destination for adventure tourism: